 |Commercial paper and corporate notes purchased on the secondary market||25% of Portfolio|

 6. Delegation of Authority

-The Board of Trustees of Eastern Washington University is vested by statute with responsibility for the management of the properties of the University.
+The Board of Trustees of Eastern Washington University is vested by statue with responsibility for the management of the properties of the University.

-To ensure effective cash management of these public funds the Vice President for Business and Finance, upon delegation of authority by the Board of Trustees, may assign investment responsibilities to individuals who will have the authority to perform these investment duties.
+To ensure effective cash management of these public funds the Vice President for Business and Finance, upon delegation of authority by the Board of Trustees, may assign investment responsibilities to individuals authorized to perform these investment duties.

 A list of individuals authorized to conduct trades for the portfolio will be found in appendix A of this policy, which will be modified, as necessary, to reflect personnel changes.